mcirigna/Flappy-Duck/README.md

 Physics: are used to simulate a gravitational force on the bird and to thrust the bird into the air when the player presses the jump control.

-Bump Mapping: is used to ...
+Bump Mapping: is used to make the ocean look more realistic.

 Member Contributions
 --------------------

 Marvin Cirignano: Worked on creating and texturing the scrolling skybox and ground and helped with game mechanics and display.

+Eddie Huang: Worked on pipe generation and significantly improved pipe design from closed cylinders to their current state, and implemented a moving bump map for the ocean.

 Instructions
 -------------------